lcse1706/PowerBI_AssetCard/README.md

 - Drill-through support via right-click menu
 - Enhanced tooltips to reveal additional details
 - Lightweight and optimized for large datasets and dashboards

+➡ License

+Based on "Power BI Custom Visuals CircleCard" sample © Microsoft Corporation Licensed under the MIT License (see LICENSE file for details).
+Modified by Lukasz Czarniecki © 2025